mrfhmd7/data-structure-lab-solution/README.md

 2. Write a program to search an element from an array using linear search algorithm.
 3. Write a program to search an element from an array using binary search algorithm.
 4. Write a program to determine n fibonacci number using recursion.
-5. Write a program to calculate factorail of a number using recursion.
+5. Write a program to calculate factorial of a number using recursion.
 6. Write a program to implement Tower of Hanoi problem by using recursive function.
 9. Write a program to sort an array using bubble sort algorithm.
 10. Write a program to sort an array using quick sort algorithm.